 Using local shops and services not only allows the learners to practise and develop their self-management and functional skills but also ensures they become active citizens in their community.
 In addition, being known to local people can widen the opportunities available through social and community networks, as well as helping our young people to stay safe and healthy through a broader circle of support.

 We are proud of the links we continue to make with individuals and groups in Derby and Derbyshire and try wherever possible to support our learners and their families to find sustainable long-term opportunities for work placements, leisure and social activities.
-To read more about this aspect of our work, have a look at our case studies.
+To read more about this aspect of our work, have a look at our personal stories.

 “Far too many young people with disabilities leave the city to get further education.